-In Slovenia several invasive plant species are very widespread and locally forming large stands.
-They often first establish on ruderal areas, along roads, in cities or construction sites, where the primary vegetation has been removed.
-But from there, alien plants can spread to (semi)natural areas, where they can have significant impact to biodiversity.
+In Slovenia several invasive plant species are very widespread and locally form extensive stands.
+Often, they first establish on ruderal areas, along roads, in cities or at construction sites, where the primary vegetation has been removed.
+From there, alien plants can spread to (semi)natural areas, where they can have significant impact to biodiversity.

 Many invasive plants can be observed in lowland areas, in particularly along waterways, where plants are spreading downstream with water, either as seeds or root fragments.

 Below, you can see some of the plant species, which are subject to management in Slovenia.
 Some are already widespread, some only locally present and some still absent with a likelihood of entry to Slovenia.